All information on our school curriculum, including subject policies, termly overview and access to the latest curriculum news.

 A school curriculum is broad and comprises a lot of information.
 To best communicate our curriculum to you, from top level planning objectives, down to class termly detail, we have split the information into three main types.
 These are as follows:

-Curriculum Overviews are sent home to each year group at the beginning of each term and can also be found on their news page.
+Curriculum Overviews are sent home to each year group at the beginning of each term and can also be found below.
 They are intended to give parents specific information about the topics your child will be covering in class during the term and hence enable you as parents to continue to encourage and support your child’s learning.

 Daily curriculum news articles reported on the website, with accompanying photos and videos, to give you an insight into the classroom, strengthen the home-school partnership and celebrate the work the children are producing.
 As will all news, the articles can be found in our main news feed.
 You can use the category links at the top of the articles to explore specific subjects in more detail.